 Steelhead Alley refers to the many river tributaries that flow into Lake Erie from its southern shore bordering Ohio, Pennsylvania and New York.
-Each spring, all three states stock hundreds of thousands of one-year old steelhead trout into the tributaries.
+Each spring, the three states stock hundreds of thousands of one-year old steelhead trout into the tributaries.
 These trout, called smolt, averaging approximately 8-inches in length, immediately migrate into Lake Erie after stocking where they feed on a variety of abundant food sources.

 The steelhead trout is a migratory variant of the rainbow trout that originates from the Pacific Coast states.
 After egg hatch in Pacific coast streams, the young trout may spend a year or two in the stream where they develop into the migratory smolt stage.
-The smolt migrates to the Pacific Ocean where they grow rapidly.
+The smolt migrate to the Pacific Ocean where they grow rapidly.
 They return to their native streams, many pounds heavier, to spawn.
 Those that survive the spawning run, return to the ocean to grow even larger, and can spawn again year after year.
 Some of these old survivors may grow to exceeds 20 pounds and 3 feet in length.

 The strains of steelhead trout stocked in Steelhead Alley streams originated in California, but first adapted to and reproduced in Lake Michigan and its tributaries for over a century.
 In the mid 1990’s, Ohio began stocking a strain from the Little Manistee River in Michigan.
 These fish migrate into the fresh water of Lake Erie, and similar to those that migrate into the salt water of the Pacific Ocean, they grow rapidly.

-The Ohio Division of Wildlife raises approximately 150,000-steelhead smolt in its newly renovated and enlarged fish hatchery at Castalia.
+The Ohio Division of Wildlife raises approximately 450,000-steelhead smolt in its recently renovated and enlarged fish hatchery at Castalia.
 The smolt are stocked each year in the Vermillion, Rocky, Grand, Chagrin, Conneaut and Ashtabula Rivers.
 After 2 years in the Lake when they return to spawn, they have grown to an average 23-inches long and 4-5 pounds.
 After 3 years they are 26-inches and 6-7 pounds and 4 years are 28 inches and 8-10 pounds.

-The prime months to fish for steelhead are late October, November and December in the fall and March and April in the spring.
+The prime months to fish for steelhead are late October, November and December in the fall and winter and March and April in the spring.
 The eastern Ohio tributaries fish well in both fall and spring, whereas the central Ohio tributaries fish best in the spring.